This page provides information about vehicle, driver, and document requirements to drive with Lyft in British Columbia.

 The application process requires that you:

-Note: Fees for the written test, pre-trip inspection, and licence issuance are charged by ICBC.
-Medical exam fee is charged by the doctor.
+Note: Fees for the written test, pre-trip inspection, and license issuance are charged by ICBC.
+The medical exam fee is charged by the doctor.

 Rideshare Drivers in British Columbia are required to provide an ICBC vehicle registration document.